mikaelkrief/vault-training/vault-install-ubuntu/step2.md

-To install the vault server
+# To install the vault server

-For developpement mode
+## For developpement mode

+Run the server

 ```plain
 vault server -dev